cptsticky/zena/README.md

 XSS(Cross-Site Scripting):

-• Type: Stored XSS
+• Type: Stored XSS - Authenticated

 • Pages Affected: /webconfig/index.html requires authentication. the webconfig page has a hardcoded default password.

-Description: Certain input fields in the connector creation allow for an attacker to submit specially crafted arbitrary javascript payloads that are persistently stored and executed when loading the page POC code - placed into the Name input field:
+Description: Certain input fields in the connector creation allow for an attacker to submit specially crafted arbitrary javascript payloads that are persistently stored and executed when loading the page.
+While this vulnerability is "authenticated", due to the default hard coded password for this page, it is likely very common for this password to remain unchanged in production.
+POC code - placed into the Name input field:

 ```</li><img/src='fail'/onerror=alert("vulnerable")></img>```